openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

 >

 >
 > This screenshot was taken on openSUSE Factory 11.4 Milestone 4.
-It™s a clean install with
+Itâ€™s a clean install with
           Sonar and the only tweak is the Faenza-Dark icon theme, which I also packaged and pushed to openSUSE:Contrib.
-FigureÂ 4, Indicator ME Screenshot 1
+FigureÂ 4, â€œIndicator ME Screenshot 1â€
 >
-> Top right corner¦ Indicator ME on openSUSE.
-It works¦ I won™t backport it and will only
+> Top right cornerâ€¦ Indicator ME on openSUSE.
+It worksâ€¦ I wonâ€™t backport it and will only
           maintain it from 11.4 forward.
-I™m doing this for personal reasons, mainly to become an alternative on a localized openSUSE Spin that will be named ˜openSUSE IBERIA™, which was already taken into openSUSE-Project by Javier Llorente.
+Iâ€™m doing this for personal reasons, mainly to become an alternative on a localized openSUSE Spin that will be named â€˜openSUSE IBERIAâ€™, which was already taken into openSUSE-Project by Javier Llorente.
 >
 > The main reason to bring this to openSUSE and into IBERIA is tightly related to the fact
           that most people on the Iberian Peninsula use Ubuntu, so we find the best approach possible to offer something as close as Ubuntu and hopefully even a better offer when it comes to localization.
-We don™t want to make of openSUSE a ˜clone™ of Ubuntu, instead we want to make the openSUSE experience more close to what people already use.
+We donâ€™t want to make of openSUSE a â€˜cloneâ€™ of Ubuntu, instead we want to make the openSUSE experience more close to what people already use.
 >
-> I™m also going to post a small pic of the same software, this time with Canonical™s
+> Iâ€™m also going to post a small pic of the same software, this time with Canonicalâ€™s
-          Radiance Theme, which introduces a small ˜tab™ like visual on the bar.
-This theme is awesome¦ regardless of what people think of Ubuntu and Canonical¦ This is the kind of polishing that makes Canonical successful, not just the ˜marketing™ many point and even despise.
+          Radiance Theme, which introduces a small â€˜tabâ€™ like visual on the bar.
+This theme is awesomeâ€¦ regardless of what people think of Ubuntu and Canonicalâ€¦ This is the kind of polishing that makes Canonical successful, not just the â€˜marketingâ€™ many point and even despise.
 >
 > **FigureÂ 5.Â Indicator ME Screenshot 2**
 >